roydude2/owd_smoketests/README.md

    </pre>

+2. Make sure 'remote debugging' is *OFF* on your device:

+   *Settings > Device Information > More Information >  Developer > Remote debugging*

-2. PYTHON 2.7 (check first with "python -V" from the command line):
+3. PYTHON 2.7 (check first with "python -V" from the command line):

    <pre>
    sudo add-apt-repository ppa:fkrull/deadsnakes